shimaabr/fuzzy_LQR-parking/README.md

 - `S` = Small
 - `VS` = very small

-And outputs are the LQR weights:
+And outputs are the LQR scalor weight Q0 and R0:
 -`R` – weight for control input, range: [0.1, 10]
 -`Q` – weight for state error, range: [10, 100]